 How to Use Agile for Better SDLC and Reduced Risk

 As per convention, a custom dictionary defines Agile as the ability to move quickly.
 In the equally conventional world of IT & Project Management, Agile refers to a methodology that is based on continuous development and deployment.

 It promotes periodic inspection and proficient adaptation of new changes that are beneficial for an organization.
 It promotes teamwork, accountability, and self-organization such that high quality of work in less time is accomplished.
 A dual-impetus approach that not only fulfills the company goal but the customer needs simultaneously.

 The Agile approach for software development is grossly adopted by an increasing number of businesses and organizations all across the world, that are transitioning from older more frigid methods.
 Software development is conducted using a number of methodologies, most common of which are:

-Waterfall model is an approach which follows a proper linear sequence in design.
+The waterfall model is an approach that follows a proper linear sequence in design.
 It includes steps like analysis, design, testing, and maintenance.